CHETHAN-CS/Geoble-browser/README.md

 # Geoble-browser
-This a best custom web browser developed using visual studio
+This is a best custom web browser developed using C# in visual studio

 ##Steps to install this browser ##